doesbuzz/Rust-Zip/README.md

-Rs-Zip
+Rust-Zip
 -------
-Rs-Zip is a pure Rust-based CLI tool that implements custom data compression and symmetric encryption — all built using only the Rust standard library, with no external dependencies.
+Rust-Zip is a pure Rust-based CLI tool that implements custom data compression and symmetric encryption — all built using only the Rust standard library, with no external dependencies.

 This project is designed for educational and experimental purposes, illustrating how classic compression and encryption algorithms can be implemented from scratch.
 It includes: